Probably the most uncreative title I’ve ever written for a blog post. But- to use my least favorite sentiment ever- it is what it is.

 I start every cleaning project large or small with my patented (not really, but please don’t steal my idea and make millions) Purge & Merge.
 Tossing or donating unwanted/unloved items and moving like things together.
 It’s the basics of organizing.
 It’s Cutting Clutter 101.

 People have such an attachment to things.
-I once worked for a professional organizer in Richmond, Virginia and on one job, a woman had enough craft supplies to fill two rooms.
+Before I even worked for Maid2Match Geelong, I once worked for a professional organizer in Richmond, Virginia and on one job, a woman had enough craft supplies to fill two rooms.
 Trying to get her to toss a scrap of fabric was like getting her to give up her first born.
 I don’t understand it (and thus, I never committed to the professional organizer business).
 If something is in your home- it just has to have a purpose.
 Especially since most of us don’t live in thousands upon thousands of square feet of living space.
 So please, look at your things and ask yourself these three questions:

 It really doesn’t have to be that difficult.
 Man yourself with black and white trash bags.
 Black for the garbage and white for the donations.
 And make the decision in one minute.
 That’s right- sixty seconds of decision-making.
 Use it?
 Love it?
 Will someone else?
 Done.